National Fruitcake Toss Day

 In Colorado, the Manitou Springs community have hosted their own Great Fruitcake Toss tournament every year since 1995, though their event usually happens at the end of January.
 During the competition, fruitcakes are thrown, hurled, catapulted and cannoned into the air using a range of inventive devices.
 Those braving this event would be wise to remember to look up occasionally – a frozen fruitcake in the face is a formidable force when fired from an exercise-bike-powered cannon.

 The best way to celebrate this crazy holiday is simply to take part!
 You can celebrate National Fruitcake Toss Day anywhere, but if you happen to be near Manitou Springs, their Great Fruitcake Toss event occurs on the last—or sometimes second to last—Saturday of every January in Manitou Springs, and festivities are organized in the following manner:

 Participants are expected to bring their own fruitcakes which should contain candied fruits, nuts and of course, flour, and not any inedible substances.
-The fruitcakes are inspected by the “Fruitcake Toss Tech Inspectors” before they are allowed to be used for competition to make sure they do not contain any substances hard enough to hurt a person that may get hit in the head with a flying fruitcake.
+The fruitcakes are inspected by the “Fruitcake Toss Tech Inspectors” before they are allowed to be used for the competition to make sure they do not contain any substances hard enough to hurt a person that may get hit in the head with a flying fruitcake.
 However, you happen to forget your fruitcake at home, you may rent one on the spot.